cult-of-coders/meteor-tuts/source/chapters/1/reactivity.md

 disqusPage: 'Chapter 1: Tracker'
 ---

+## Introduction

 Let's now explore a nice concept for Meteor, the Tracker system.

 Q: I'm getting sick and tired of this.
 I'm a web dev, I don't want to see things in my console no more..

-A: Man, it's like Mister Myiagi trying to coach karate kid, once we reach the level on making everything work in a page, you'll be a master and you'll flow through it, bare with me, this is the best way to take you to the learning curve.
+A: Man, it's like Mister Myiagi trying to teach Karate Kid, before we reach the level on making everything work in a page, you'll be a master and you'll flow through it, bare with me, this is the best way to take you to the learning curve.

+Let's make sure you have the right packages.
 ```
-// in your terminal do:
+// terminal
 meteor add tracker reactive-var
 ```

-The tracker system only works client-side.
-So open up your browser:
+Now open up your browser:

 ```
+// browser console
 var a = new ReactiveVar('a default value');
 a.get() // will display 'a default value'
 a.set('some other value')